-1. Log in to the Fastly web interface and click the Configure link.

-2. From the service menu, select the appropriate service.

-3. Click the Diff versions link located under the Service ID.
+- 1. Log in to the Fastly web interface and click the Configure link. - 2.
+From the service menu, select the appropriate service. - 3.
+Click the Diff versions link.

 The Diff versions page appears.
-Removals are highlighted in red with a minus sign at the beginning of the line.
-Additions are highlighted in green with a plus sign at the beginning of the line.
+The removals are highlighted in red, and the additions and changes are highlighted in green.